johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 considered out-of-scope for this specification.

-Specifications for such a user agent are expected to build upon the following algorithms and invoke them appropriately to process `Cookie` and `Set-Cookie` headers, as well as manipulating the user agent's cookie store through APIs:
+Specifications for such a user agent are expected to build upon the following algorithms and invoke them appropriately to process `Cookie` and `Set-Cookie` header fields, as well as manipulating the user agent's cookie store through non-HTTP APIs:

 - Parse and Store a Cookie
 - Store a Cookie